KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 ## Proposal

-The MacBook has an elegant solution, where a small LED turns on whenever an app accesses the camera.
+There are a few different ways to fix this problem.

 - Offer a way to grant temporary access to the camera (e.g. to take and share one picture with a friend on a messaging app)
 - Show an icon in the status bar that the camera is active, and force the status bar to be visible whenever an app accesses the camera
-- Add an LED to the iPhone's camera (both sides) that can't be worked around by sandboxed apps
+- Add an LED to the iPhone's camera (both sides) that can't be worked around by sandboxed apps, which is the elegant solution that the MacBook uses

 TODO: insert Radar here

 ## About the demo

-I didn't submit the demo to the App Store, however you can very easily clone the repo and run it on your own device.
+I didn't submit the demo to the App Store; however, you can very easily clone the repo and run it on your own device.

-- You first have to take a picture that gets "posted" on a "social network"
+- You first have to take a picture that gets "posted" on the fake "social network" in the app
-  - At this point you already granted full access to both of your cameras every time the app is running
+  - At this point, you've granted full access to both of your cameras every time the app is running
 - You browse through a regular news feed that shows you pictures
-- After a while you suddenly see pictures of yourself, taken a few seconds ago while you scrolled through the feed
+- After a bit of scrolling, you'll suddenly see pictures of yourself, taken a few seconds ago while you scrolled through the feed
 - You realize you've been recorded the whole time, and with it, the app ran a face recognition algorithm to detect facial features.

-Chances are, you say:

-> Oh, obviously, I never grant camera permission

-However, the point is, that if you use a messaging service, like Messenger, WhatsApp, Telegram or anything else, chances are high you already granted permission to access both your image library ([detect.location](https://github.com/KrauseFx/detect.location)), and your camera.
+You might say "Oh, obviously, I never grant camera permission".
+However, if you're using a messaging service, like Messenger, WhatsApp, Telegram or anything else, chances are high you already granted permission to access both your image library ([detect.location](https://github.com/KrauseFx/detect.location)) and your camera.
+You can check which apps have access to your cameras and photo library by going to Settings > Privacy.

 ### How can I protect myself?

-There is not a lot you can, except to revoke camera access for all apps, always use your built-in camera, and use the image picker of each app to select the photo (which will cause you running into a problem I described with [detect.location](https://github.com/krausefx/detect.location)).
-To avoid this also, the only good way is to use Copy & Paste to paste the screenshot into your messaging application.
+There are only a few things you can do.
+First, you can revoke camera access for all apps, always use the built-in camera app, and use the image picker of each app to select the photo (which will cause you to run into a problem I described with [detect.location](https://github.com/krausefx/detect.location)).
+To avoid this as well, the best way is to use Copy & Paste to paste the screenshot into your messaging application.
 If an app has no copy & paste support, you'll have to either expose your image library, or your camera.

 For example, [Soroush](https://twitter.com/khanlou) always removes camera access after using apps like Instagram.

-Even better is to protect yourself using hardware, there is a lot of accessories available for both smartphones and laptops that solve the problem by covering the camera ([example](https://www.amazon.com/Original-Webcam-Cover-directly-Manufacturer/dp/B01LWS2X8I)).
+Lastly, you can protect yourself using hardware.There are a lot of accessories available for both smartphones and laptops that solve the problem by covering the camera ([for example](https://www.amazon.com/Original-Webcam-Cover-directly-Manufacturer/dp/B01LWS2X8I)).

 ## FAQs

 ### How does the demo app get access to the camera?

-Once you take and post one picture or video via a social network app, you often grant full access to the camera, any time the camera is running.
-Meaning, whenever you start the app, the app can use the camera again.
+Once you take and post one picture or video via a social network app, you grant full access to the camera, and any time the app is running, the app can use the camera.

-## Similar projects I worked on
+## Similar projects I've worked on

 * [what's the user doing](https://github.com/KrauseFx/whats-the-user-doing): Raising awareness of what you can do with a smartphones gyro sensors in web browsers
 * [detect.location](https://github.com/krausefx/detect.location): An easy way to access the user's iOS location data without actually having access